david880110/Citi-Bike-Analytics/README.md

 ![alt text](https://raw.githubusercontent.com/david880110/Citi-Bike-Analytics/master/image/peakhours.png)

-### (3) As the temperature gets cold as winter begins, people tend not to ride as well because of the lack of comfort individuals face when riding in
+### (3) As the temperature gets cold as winter begins, people tend not to ride as well because of the lack of comfort individuals face when riding in low temperatures.
-low temperatures.
 Therefore, at some point the ridership does not grow.
 However, the total amount of annual member have been kept increased over time in 2017

 ![alt text](https://raw.githubusercontent.com/david880110/Citi-Bike-Analytics/master/image/2017_growth.png)

-## Map visualization helps to understand that more and more people choose to live in Jersey City and work in Manhathan
+## Map visualization

+### For city officials to understand that more and more people choose to live in Jersey City and work in Manhathan

 ![alt text](https://raw.githubusercontent.com/david880110/Citi-Bike-Analytics/master/image/popular_location.png)